ni/nilrt/docs/README.kernel.md

 8. Reboot the target.

-**HELP!
-MY TARGET DOESN'T BOOT!**
+## Target Doesn't Boot the Kernel

-If, after building and putting a new kernel on the target, you are unable to boot successfully, refer to your controller's documentation on forcing the controller to boot into safe mode and format from MAX.
+If after building and putting a new kernel on the target you are unable to boot successfully, refer to your controller's documentation on forcing the controller to boot into safe mode and format from MAX.

-*** NOTE ***
+> **Note**
-Changes to the kernel running on the target will be lost in certain operations from MAX, including formatting the target and uninstalling all components.
+> Changes to the kernel running on the target will be lost in certain operations
+> from MAX, including formatting the target and uninstalling all components.